Pathogen Genomics for Public Health

 Join a community of learners building the skills to turn pathogen genomic insights into effective public health action.

-Continue with Foundations II for a deeper understanding of key principles in molecular biology that underpin genomic epidemiology.
+Continue with Foundations II to deepen your understanding of key principles in molecular biology that underpin genomic epidemiology.
 You’ll explore how sequencing pathogen genomes can reveal important insights into pathogen transmission—laying the groundwork for more advanced topics in additional courses.

 Pathogen Genomics Centers of Excellence Logo.